libp2p/specs/pubsub/gossipsub/partial-messages.md

 **Full Message**: A Gossipsub Message.

 **Partial Message**: Some part of a Full Message.
 Each part should be able to be validated.

+**Group ID**: An identifier to some Full Message.
+This must not depend on knowing the full message, so it can not simply be a hash of the full message.

 ## Motivation